realworldocaml/book/en/02-guided-tour.md

 - The fact that `+` returns an int implies that the return value of `sum_if_true` must be int.

-Together, that nails down the the types of all the variables, which determines the overall type of `sum_if_true`.
+Together, that nails down the types of all the variables, which determines the overall type of `sum_if_true`.

 Over time, you'll build a rough intuition for how the OCaml inference